 The Fraser River, along with its tributaries, is where a notable part of the world’s salmon supply spawns.
 Five species of this fish call the Fraser River their home.

-These are the Sockeye, Chum, Chinook, Coho and Pink Salmon.
+These are the Sockeye, Chum, Chinook, Coho, and Pink Salmon.
 Aside from that, you can also find a huge population of White Sturgeons along this river.
-The history of this specie dates way back to the age of the dinosaurs.
+The history of this species dates way back to the age of the dinosaurs.

-It carried a lot of names from the past, given that many communities were using the river daily.
+It carried many names from the past, given that many communities were using the river daily.
 Some of these names include “Ltha Koh” and “Sto:lo.”